 Novartis elected not to license a capsid for one Initial Novartis Target under the 2022 Novartis Option and License Agreement prior to the expiration of the applicable Novartis License Option.
-As a result, the non-exclusive research license that we believe will deliver granted to Novartis in connection with this Initial Novartis Target has terminated, the research term for this Initial Novartis Target has expired, and we are no longer eligible to receive development, regulatory, and commercial milestone payments or royalties in connection with this Initial Novartis Target.
+As a result, the non-exclusive research license that we granted to Novartis in connection with this Initial Novartis Target has terminated, the research term for this Initial Novartis Target has expired, and we are no longer eligible to receive development, regulatory, and commercial milestone payments or royalties in connection with this Initial Novartis Target.
 All capsid rights with respect to that Initial Novartis Target have returned to us.
-For a functional version further description of the FXN gene 2022 Novartis Option and License Agreement, refer to Note 9, Significant Agreements, to our consolidated financial statements included in our Annual Report on Form 10-K for the sensory pathways through intravenous injection.
-We think this approach has year ended December 31, 2023 under the potential to improve balance, ability to walk, sensory capability, coordination, strength caption "2022 Novartis Option and functional capacity License Agreement."
+For a further description of the 2022 Novartis Option and License Agreement, refer to Note 9, Significant Agreements, to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2023 under the caption "2022 Novartis Option and License Agreement."